 Experience indicates that those students who are successful in Year 11 and 12 courses have usually demonstrated relevant ability in Years 7-10.
-The College has developed a recommended prerequisite system to assist students in selecting courses in accordance with their ability.
+The College has developed a recommendation system based on Year 10 grades to assist students in selecting courses in accordance with their ability.

-The recommended prerequisites for each Year 11 course can be found on pages 12-13, as well as above each unit description in a later section of this book.
+The recommendations for each Year 11 course can be found on pages 12-13, as well as above each unit description in a later section of this book.

-Students opting for the more difficult courses will have to continue achieving high grades throughout Year 10 if they wish to remain enrolled in those courses for Year 11.
+Students opting for the more difficult courses are encouraged to continue achieving high grades throughout Year 10 to build their confidence of success in Year 11.